 Customers can get up to £350 off the cost of an approved EV charge point and installation.
 Many EV charger manufacturers absorb this grant in the selling price which is good for the customer.
 However, it pays to check that you meet the criteria.
 One caveat is to ensure that both the EV charger model and the engineer you’ve picked to install are listed on the relevant OZEV approved lists.

 Andersen chargers and engineers are both of these and will help claim your OZEV grant on your behalf.

-This is good for business, charities and local government offices who wish to offer charging to their fleets, staff and customers.
+This is good for businesses, charities and local government offices who wish to offer charging to their fleets, staff and customers.
 Apply to receive a £350 voucher off per socket.
 You won’t need to actually own an electric car, but you’ll need to declare either a current need for EV charging infrastructure or an intention to encourage uptake amongst your staff and/or fleet.
-Apply for the voucher before purchasing your EV charger and forward on your approval paperwork to your chosen installer who will claim back your grant after your installation.
+Apply for the voucher before purchasing your EV charger and forward your approval paperwork to your chosen installer who will claim back your grant after your installation.

 Scottish customers can get up to an additional £250 off their charge point.
 This is on top of their OZEV grant.
 This is a voucher-based scheme.
 Customers must apply for the voucher and receive approval from the EST before their EV charger is installed.